executablebooks/MyST-Parser/docs/syntax/optional.md

 :::{warning}
-This extension is currently only supported for HTML output, and you will neeed to suppress the `myst.strikethrough` warning (see [](howto/warnings))
+This extension is currently only supported for HTML output, and you will need to suppress the `myst.strikethrough` warning (see [](howto/warnings))
 :::